rossetti/KSLBook/docs/05-Chapter5.md

-# Analyzing Simulation Output {#simoa}
+# Analyzing and Accessing Simulation Output {#simoa}

 **[LEARNING OBJECTIVES]{.smallcaps}**

--   To be able to recognize the different types of statistical quantities used within and produced by simulation models
+-   To be able to recognize the different types of statistical quantities used within and produced by simulation models.

--   To be able to analyze finite horizon simulations via the method of replications
+-   To be able to analyze finite horizon simulations via the method of replications.

--   To be able to analyze infinite horizon simulations via the method of batch means and the method of replication-deletion
+-   To be able to analyze infinite horizon simulations via the method of batch means and the method of replication-deletion.

--   To be able to compare simulation alternatives and make valid decisions based on the statistical output of a simulation
+-   To be able to compare simulation alternatives and make valid decisions based on the statistical output of a simulation.

+-   To be able to access output from KSL simulation models in many different forms.

 Because the inputs to the simulation are random, the outputs from the simulation are also random.
 You can think of a simulation model as